sparksuite/w3c-css-validator/CONTRIBUTING.md

 1. Iterate through the review cycle
 1. Changes are accepted 🚀

-If you’ve contributed to open source projects before, this is probably a relatively familiar process.
+It looks like a lot of steps, but it’s actually pretty easy.
+If you’ve contributed to open source projects before, it’s probably a familiar process.
 Let’s go over each step in more detail…

 ## 1. Choose something to contribute